 Bitcoin prices have continued to fall

-Without large market participants entering the market with buy orders, it was inevitable that the Bitcoin price would succumb to the wave of selling orders, and that is what has happened over the last 48 hours.
+According to Bitcoin Decode, without large market participants entering the market with buy orders, it was inevitable that the Bitcoin price would succumb to the wave of selling orders, and that is what has happened over the last 48 hours.

 At each support level – $15,000 and $14,000 – there has been a wave of buying by those looking to buy the dip, which has caused some price recovery, but again, this optimism has been wiped out by the selling pressure.

 At the time of writing, Bitcoin is now valued at $9,700 having sliced through minor support at $10,000.
 Selling is accelerating and is now back to the value of Bitcoin at the beginning of December.

 The problem for optimistic speculators is that the first major support doesn’t occur until $6,000, as you can see from this chart, which shows how Bitcoin has performed over the last 12 months.